Niko Hämäläinen: Return to QPR

 He made his league debut for QPR as a substitute for Joel Lynch in a 2–1 win against West London rivals Fulham on 1 October 2016.
-He made his first appearance in the starting lineup on 22 October 2016 in a match against Sheffield Wednesday.
+He made his first appearance in the starting lineup on 22 October 2016, in a match against Sheffield Wednesday.

-2018–19: Los Angeles FC loan
+Los Angeles FC loan

 On 25 February 2019, Hämäläinen joined Major League Soccer side Los Angeles FC on a six-month loan deal.
 Prior to his signing, Jordan Harvey was the only recognised left-back at LAFC.
 After the announcement of the signing, general manager John Thorrington said “Niko has a bright future ahead of him and we look forward to furthering his professional development at LAFC...
 I am confident he will prove to be a valuable addition to the group".
 He made his debut when he came off the bench in the 81st minute and made an assist in the 90+2 minute for the winner in a 2–1 win over Real Salt Lake.

-2019–20: Kilmarnock loan
+Kilmarnock loan

 Hämäläinen was loaned to Scottish Premiership club Kilmarnock in August 2019.
 His decision to move to Scotland was influenced by compatriot Glen Kamara, who plays for Rangers, and Lee Wallace, a teammate of Hämäläinen's at QPR, having joined from Rangers himself in June 2019.
 So far in 2019–20, Hämäläinen has been named in the Scottish Premiership team of the week twice.

-2021: LA Galaxy (loan)
+LA Galaxy (loan)

 On 6 August 2021, Hämäläinen returned to Major League Soccer and joined LA Galaxy on loan through the end of the 2021 season.

-2022: Botafogo FR (loan)
+Botafogo FR (loan)

 On 12 April 2022, Hämäläinen signed a loan contract for Botafogo FR until July.

-2023: RWDM (loan)
+RWDM (loan)

 On 31 January 2023, Hämäläinen was loaned to RWDM in the Belgian second-tier Challenger Pro League.

 On 29 June 2023, Hämäläinen departed Queens Park Rangers following the mutual termination of his contract.

-2023: HJK
+HJK

 On 24 July 2023, Hämäläinen signed a deal with HJK for the rest of the 2023 season.

+New Mexico United

+On 9 March 2026, USL Championship club New Mexico United announced they had signed Hämäläinen for the 2026 season.

 International career

 Hämäläinen was eligible for the United States and Finland, having been born and raised in the United States to a Finnish father.
 He originally played as a youth international for Finland.

-He made his senior debut for the Finland national football team on 11 January 2019 at Khalifa International Stadium in Doha, Qatar, in a friendly match against Estonia.
+He made his senior debut for the Finland national football team on 11 January 2019, at Khalifa International Stadium in Doha, Qatar, in a friendly match against Estonia.
 He played for 84 minutes until he was replaced by Juha Pirinen.

 On 30 August 2019, Hämäläinen accepted a call to the United States under-23s, his first call-up to the United States at any level.

 Hämäläinen made his competitive debut for Finland against the Republic of Ireland in the UEFA Nations League on 6 September 2020, thus tying him to the Finland national team.